bsmcryptotech/pcwj2030/README.md

 # pcwj2030
-The written works of PCWJ2030
+The written works of PCWJ2030 (Corpus of Infinite Abundance).

 I am CW Johnson, AKA Chris Johnson, The Adept, or Pastor CW Johnson.
 I am the creator of Alchemy of the Trivium, Wisdom Touch Energetic Healing, Platonic Intimacy, and various forms of sexual magic rituals.